tbergdahl/VCEATutorPortal/Design Document.md

 	This page will display a form used to delete users from the database.
 This page contains a selection of multiple roles to filter by, as well as a search function and a list of the users created.
 Each user has a delete button in order to commit the deletion of the user to the database.

+- Admin Class Menu

+	This page serves as the entry point to the class features.
+It allows the admin to view all classes currently in the database and provides links for the admin to easily create a new class and delete any classes listed.

+- Admin Major Menu

+	This page functions very similarly to the Admin Class Menu.
+It provides an entry point for the admin to begin using the major features of the app, including creation of a major, and deletion of the majors listed on the page.

+- Admin Tutor Menu

+	This page functions the same as the Admin Class Menu and Admin Tutor Menu, with some extra functionality.
+It lists all tutors, and some basic info about them.
+In every tutor entry, it provides links to manage tutor fields, such as profile features and shifts the tutor works.

+- Admin Reports Menu

+	This page allows the admin to print statistical reports reflecting data collected by the app, such as which classes get the most hours spent tutored, which tutors are the highest rated, and many more.

 # 3. Progress Report

 In iteration 1, we implemented a basic framework for our application.
 We initialized the backend of the app, as well as an overall design for our frontend.
 We implemented functionality for register, login, and logout, as well as the sidebar for navigation.
 In the admin user type, you are able to filter users, as well as create and delete users of either student or tutor type.

+As of iteration 2, we have implemented every feature in the application except for appointment scheduling.
+Our database schema is fully implemented as our current plans for scheduling require.
+Our front end development follows a consistent pattern across all of the different user views, and is organized in a way that any user will be able to follow easily.
+We are currently on schedule and have even gotten an early start on scheduling.

 # 5. References